lpuettmann/automation-patents/README.md

 This repositories makes available the data produced by our paper:

->Mann, Katja and Lukas Püttmann (2017).
-"Benign Effects of Automation: New Evidence from Patent Texts".
-Unpublished manuscript.
+>Mann, Katja and Lukas Püttmann (2021).
+"Benign Effects of Automation: New Evidence from Patent Texts". *The Review of Economics and Statistics*

 Please cite us if you use our data.